akokotis/data-science-study-resources/README.md

-# Resource to support data scientists
+# resources to support data scientists

 Can be used for
 - interview prep